-As noted above the project does have several finding against approval, most notable the additional trips onto the road network that is currently operating below acceptable levels of service.
 However, the applicant is offering right of way dedication that will assist with any future road improvements; the proposal is consistent with County's Land Use and Comprehensive Plan goals and policies and the project design exceeds minimum requirements for the preservation of open space.
 The proposal is also consistent with the existing development patterns in the area.
 The residential project is appropriately sited within the Primary Development Boundary.
 The applicant has also proffered per unit cash contributions in accordance with the Code of VA to help mitigate impacts on public facilities that are reasonable and acceptable.
-Therefore, based on the proposal's consistency with the Comprehensive Plan and the findings in favor noted, staff recommends approval of R17-0011.
+Therefore, based on the proposal's consistency with the Comprehensive Plan and the findings in favor, staff recommends approval of R17-0011 and Ordinance RO17-0011.